 8. Where to party on a Saturday night in London

-How to spend a Saturday morning in London
+Saturday in London FAQs

 Is Saturday a good day to visit London?

 Saturday is a fantastic day to visit London, with plenty of fun activities, sightseeing, shopping, dining and nightlife.
-Make the most of your entire weekend with our pick of things to do including limited run shows, day festivals and cutting-edge exhibitions.
-Check out our London event's calendar for key happenings in 2025 and be sure to download the Visit London app for on-the-go inspiration and exclusive offers.
+Make the most of your entire weekend with our pick of things to do including limited-run shows and cutting-edge exhibitions.